 35. Can I use a Limited Purpose FSA (LPFSA) to pay for medical expenses?

 Yes, after you have met your health insurance deductible, your LPFSA can be used to pay for qualified medical expenses.
 Your LPFSA can pay for vision and dental expenses before you reach your deductible.

-Once you meet your deductible, submit a Deductible Met Form to Optum Financial (formerly ConnectYourCare).
+Once you meet your deductible, submit a Deductible Met Form to Optum Financial.
 This form will certify your deductible has been met and allow your LPFSA to be used for medical expenses.